MinaProtocol/mina/src/app/website/posts/scans.markdown

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_1F9E16749B17DC54549D96B5A3247F680EDDCCCB3DD78CFE222A02DA9883D4EE_1544566092163_naive-all.png)

 We repeat until we reach the top of the tree.
-The completed Merge work at the top can be consumed by the rest of the system.
+The completed Merge work at the top can be consumed by the rest of the&nbsp;system.

 ## Analysis